Weather Change Favors Baseball Seasons

 Looking at recent history, three of the past five years have had cooler than normal April weather for the eastern Midwest and Northeast, and only one of those five Aprils averaged drier than normal.

-Even more weather-challenged was the Northern division of the International League.
+Even more weather-challenged was the Northern division of the International League (now the Northeast Division of AAA East).
 The three cities in New York each had between 7 and 10 April days with measurable snow among nearly twenty days with measurable precipitation of some type.

 The temperature was unpleasant also.
 It failed to climb out of the 30s on three days in Buffalo and on four days in Syracuse.
 Another dozen or so days in April only reached the 40s.
 It seems that the winter coat would have been the most comfortable baseball attire for this region on the majority of days in April, 2020!
 The next chart shows how variable the April temperature pattern has been for the state of New York in recent years.